miguelcarax/linux-basic-administration/README.md

 + `systemctl start /path/to/foo.service` - start `foo.service` by path
 + `systemctl` - show the status of everything that systemd controls
 + `systemctl -t help` - list available unit types
++ `systemctl status 3914` - will return the status of the service who owns the `3914` PID process
 + `systemctl cat docker` - cat the `docker.service` unit file
 + `systemctl list-timers` - get information about `systemd.timers` in the system
 + `systemctl list-units dock*` - list all units which match the `dock*` expression